 Medicare Advantage HMO Point of Service Options

-Like PPOs, point of service plans allows members to freely visit doctors outside of the plan’s network of providers.
+Medicare Advantage HMO point of service plans allows members to freely visit doctors outside of the plan’s network of providers.
 This includes specialists but the out-of-pocket costs will be higher.
 Like HMOs, beneficiaries may need to choose a primary care physician to help coordinate care and provide referrals for specialists.

-Additionally, plans provide extra benefits for members.
+Medicare Advantage HMO point of service plans provide extra benefits for members.
 Offering services like routine dental, vision, and hearing.
 Some plans offer worldwide urgent and emergency care and even gym memberships.

-A Medicare Advantage HMO plan with a POS option is known as an HMO-POS.
-This is a type of plan beneficiaries may choose for Medicare coverage.
-HMO-POS plans allow members to receive care outside of the plan’s network, but the cost of care will be more expensive.
+Plans allow members to receive care outside of the plan’s network, but the cost of care will be more expensive.